Orlando Psoriasis Treatments

-This patient information and photographs on Psoriasis is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
+This patient information and photographs on Orlando Psoriasis Treatments is provided by John L. Meisenheimer, M.D. a board certified Dermatologist and skin care specialist based in Orlando, Florida.
 This information is not intended as a substitute for the medical advice or treatment of a dermatologist or other physician.

 What is it?
 Psoriasis is a common skin disease that can begin at any age.
 Typically it appears as scaly, red plaques on the skin.
 It can affect any part of the skin including the nails, but elbows, knees and the scalp are the most commonly involved areas.
 Psoriasis is a very unpredictable skin condition, and it often improves or worsens for no easily explained reason.
 Some people are troubled for only a short time while others may have a lifetime problem.
 Although most people will only have a plaque or two, a few individuals may have severe widespread involvement.
 There are several different types of psoriasis see also guttate psoriasis.